The Digital Learning and Media Center (DLMC) hires student consultants annually to provide support for the center.

 In addition to demonstrating strong digital media aptitude, we are seeking courteous, service-oriented students who have effective communications skills in working with people.
 Other skills involve attention to detail and patience.

 If you are interested in applying, please bear in mind:

-- Rising sophomores (current first-year students) and/or students having taken Film & Media Studies and Art courses are especially encouraged to apply, although students from all majors are welcome to apply.
+- Rising sophomores (current first-year students) and/or students having taken Film & Media Studies and Studio Art courses are especially encouraged to apply, although students from all majors are welcome to apply.